‘How much water should a cat drink?’ – vet advice

 We adopted our female cat last month from Cats Protection, she has wet food for all her meals and is quite a hungry girl!
 We think she’s a year-and-a-half old and she’s an indoor cat.
-Do you have any tips to encourage her to drink more or will she just take it when she needs it?
+Do you have any tips to encourage her to drink more water, or will she just take it when she needs it?
 Her water is always left out.
 Thanks!

 To enlarge, click on the image